 This left handed guitars body is made from poplar, a wood known for being light in weight while still providing a great tone.
 The low weight of the Donner will be perfect for new left handed players who aren’t used to standing (or even sitting) with an electric guitar.

 As far as the bundled accessories are concerned, Donner has included pretty much all of the goodies you will need to get going right away.
-You’ll get a quality padded gig bag, a portable 2-channel amplifier, clip-on tuner, a capo, a guitar strap, and much more!
+You’ll get a quality padded gig bag, a portable 2-channel amplifier, a clip-on tuner, a capo, a guitar strap, and much more!
 See below for the full list.

 As you can see, there’s a lot to love about this little bundle, but what about the negatives?
-The only real downside (for some!) is that the little amp is not quite capable of putting out the ultra heavy tones that hard rock and metal players will crave.
+The only real downside (for some!) is that the little amp is not quite capable of putting out the ultra-heavy tones that hard rock and metal players will crave.
 It is perfectly adequate to get you going, but the rockers amongst you will probably be looking to upgrade after a few months.

 For everyone else, the amp will serve its purpose well.
-It has a headphone out for quiet practice, plus you can even power it with batteries if you fancy trying your hand at busking, or playing anywhere without access to a power supply.
+It has a headphone out for quiet practice, plus you can even power it with batteries if you fancy trying your hand at busking or playing anywhere without access to a power supply.

 Donner App